Receive an email or text alert when this page updated.

 What would you do if basic services, such as gas or electricity, were shut off?
 The Office of Emergency Management is here to help you make a plan.
 We provide educational materials, training and resources, so you can enjoy peace of mind this and every season.

-If you have visited this page during an emergency, the emergency information page offers current information and instructions.
+If you have visited this page during an emergency, the emergencies and extreme weather page offers current information and instructions.
 You can sign up to receive Alerts regarding city response to a local emergency.
 You can also connect with the Office of Emergency Management on Facebook, Twitter, and Pinterest.

 Bellevue OEM is recruiting for its first ever Citizen Corps Council!
 You'll basically be the Avengers of community preparedness.
 (You can decide who among you gets to be the Hulk.)